gabriellewee/portfolio/posts/2022-03-11-mourning-online.md

 One of the things I never really thought about before she passed away was _mourning online_.
 I haven’t really had very many people close to me pass away in the recent years, and the few I knew of had some sort of social media presence where people could gather and share memories.
 My grandmother could barely operate a DVD player — there was no way she could manage Facebook or anything of the kind.

 My family ended up asking me to create a website memorializing her.
-I thought this would be a quick and easy task, but it's actually really difficult to find what I was looking for:
+I thought this would be a quick and easy task, but it’s actually really difficult to find what I was looking for:

 ::: highlight